 NHS England will continue to offer free a CRP checking service until further notice.
 Suppliers can access this service by contacting the following email address: email@example.com

 NHS England Medicines tenders

 All suppliers intending to tender for a contract or framework administered by NHS England Medicines Value and Access will require, at the point of submission, a valid Evergreen sustainable supplier assessment as well as a compliant carbon reduction plan.
 These requirements are from January 2024 and April 2024 respectively.

 More information can be found on the Specialist Pharmacy Service website.

-The Evergreen sustainable supplier assessment will be a tool for suppliers to engage with the NHS on their sustainability journey and to understand how to align with the NHS net zero ambition.
-It will serve as a pathway for communications and data gathering between suppliers and NHS decision makers across NHS organisations and will provide a mechanism for suppliers to showcase their net zero progress and wider sustainability efforts.
+The Evergreen Sustainable Supplier Assessment is a tool for suppliers to engage with the NHS on their sustainability journey and understand how to align with NHS net zero ambition.
+It serves as a pathway for communications and data gathering between suppliers and NHS decision makers across NHS organisations and will provide a mechanism for suppliers to showcase their net zero progress and wider sustainability efforts.